sizovs/unsuck-java/README.md

 All other tests are end-to-end, covering the application from Web API to database.
-This approach is far more valuable than having numerous unit tests per use case (controller, command, reaction, entities, repository...) that neither ensure functionality nor provide a safety net for internal restructuring.
-We create a beautiful E2E testing API around Web API to make tests more awesome.
+This approach is far more valuable than having numerous unit tests per use case (controller, command, reaction, entities, repository...) that neither ensure the app actually works nor provide a safety net for internal restructuring.
+We create a beautiful E2E testing API around
+Web API to make tests more awesome.
 See `BankAccountE2ESpec` and `IpRateLimitingE2ESpec`.